microsoft/BotFramework-WebChat/samples/19.customization-plain-ui/README.md

          </td>
          <td></td>
          <td>
+            <p>SDK to communicate between the browser and Direct Line channel service</p>
             <ul>
-               <li>SDK to communicate between the browser and Direct Line channel service</li>
                <li>
-                  It is designed to be event-driven (via observables) and stateless
+                  Designed to be event-driven (via observables) and stateless
                   <ul>
                      <li>Due to its stateless nature, for example, it does not understood suggested actions, because suggested actions depends on previous state</li>
                   </ul>
                </li>
                <li>
-                  It is designed to be hackable/mockable thru <a href="https://github.com/microsoft/BotFramework-DirectLineJS/blob/master/src/directLine.ts#L381"><code>IBotConnection</code> interface</a>
+                  Designed to be hackable/mockable thru <a href="https://github.com/microsoft/BotFramework-DirectLineJS/blob/master/src/directLine.ts#L381"><code>IBotConnection</code> interface</a>
                </li>
             </ul>
          </td>